Teja77/LiminalRepo_Working/Liminal/README.md

 Setup:

-if you do not have Git installed, Download Git https://git-scm.com/downloads Once git has been installed, open Comand Prompt and type git, it should recognize git.
+If you do not have Git installed, Download Git https://git-scm.com/downloads Once git has been installed, open Comand Prompt and type git, it should recognize git.
 Confirm it by going opening command prompt (windows key > cmd ) then type git.
 It should give you a start with usage: git